 Location Managers

-Pro on-set location management keeping your Saudi locations running smoothly from Riyadh, Jeddah, AlUla.
+Pro on-set location management.
+We keep your Saudi shoots running smoothly in Riyadh, Jeddah, and AlUla.

-Here is how this works in practice.
-Location management in Saudi Arabia needs pros who handle the Kingdom's multi-agency permit system — from Saudi Film Commission and GCAM national sign-off to Ministry of Media approvals, municipality permits, and security clearances.
-Our location managers make sure full permit coverage across Saudi Arabia's fast expanding production infrastructure.
+Location management in Saudi Arabia needs pros.
+The Kingdom runs a multi-agency permit system.
+It spans Saudi Film Commission and GCAM national sign-off.
+It also covers Ministry of Media approvals, municipality permits, and security clearances.
+Our location managers secure full permit coverage.
+We work across Saudi Arabia's fast-growing production setup.

-Here is the short of it.
-We connect you with location managers who know Saudi Arabia's emerging but extraordinary filming landscape.
-Our network has pros skilled in managing shoots from Riyadh's modern skyline to AlUla's ancient Nabataean tombs, NEOM's newest facilities, and Jeddah's historic Al Balad — giving the local expertise key for the Kingdom's 40% cash rebates shoots.
+We connect you with location managers.
+They know Saudi Arabia's new but stunning filming landscape.
+Our network has pros skilled at running shoots of every kind.
+They cover Riyadh's modern skyline and AlUla's ancient Nabataean tombs.
+They handle NEOM's newest sites and Jeddah's historic Al Balad.
+This local know-how is key for the Kingdom's 40% cash rebates shoots.

 ACT 01